 A control module is usually a collection of sensors, actuators and other control modules and associated process equipment that can be operated as an individual device from the perspective of the control engineering.

 A control module can also be composed of other control modules.
 For example, a dosing control module can be defined as a combination of several automatic switching valve control modules.

-Basics of equipment modules and their types (Page 183)
+Basics of equipment modules (Page 264)